Nullgrimoire/TSMngr/README.md

 ## 📁 Data Storage

-- Ticket data is saved in `tickets.json`
+- Ticket data is saved in `tickets.db`
 - Exports go to `tickets.md`

 ---